- Holidays and Celebrations»

 Let's be honest

 There are a myriad of cute, meaningful, and extravagant Valentine's Day gifts on the shelves in every store you go to, resist the urge to get the cutesy things.
 RESIST!!
 I'm not saying don't get anything cute but I am saying that you shouldn't just buy things that you like for him, buy things he would like.
 I understand, I have the urge to get the heart shaped paper weight with our names engraved on it too.
-However, I'm stopped when I remember that he doesn't have ovaries.
-That was a little dramatic but think, what will he do with those cutesy things.
+However, I'm stopped when I remember that he doesn't have a desk or a like of paper weights.
+Just think, what will he do with those cutesy things?
 If you pondered it and came up with nothing then that is your answer, he will be doing nothing with those cutesy things.
 Buy the cutesy things for your lady friends.
 Guys just want simple things.

 If you want to get exactly what he wants this year then listen to him!
 Guys are more likely to tell you what they want if you ask them.
 He might not know and that is fine too.
 Think about what he talks about a lot.
 Has he mentioned how much he likes the NY Jets?
 Get him a jersey.
 Did he ever own a dvd that he can no longer find?
 Buy him a new one.
 Might he have a crappy worn out wallet?
 Get him a new one!
 Things he will use will be great for him and you.
 Seeing him use something you gave him is the icing on the cake.
 It will be like you're with him all the time!!
 Sure, he won't ever say those words but still if he genuinely likes the gift it will be a good Valentine's Day for him.
 You don't want to be known as the crappy Valentine's Day gift giver, that's a hard title to shake.